Artixcore/manpowerproject/README.md

 ## Contact

-For the original website, visit: https://www.maalihermes.com/
+For more information, visit: https://www.easterntopcompanys.com/